iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 > **Key Result 2** (Lemma 3.17 <d-cite key=dwork2014algorithmic></d-cite>) If for all neighbouring datasets $$D,D'$$, a mechanism $$M$$ satisfies $$P(L(M,D,D') > \varepsilon) \leq \delta$$, then $$M$$ is $$(\varepsilon,\delta)$$-DP.

 In other words, if we can show that the privacy loss is bounded by $$\varepsilon$$ with high probability (≥ 1-$$\delta$$), then the mechanism satisfies $$(\varepsilon,\delta)$$-DP<d-footnote> Note that the other direction does not strictly hold as the reverse statement in Key Result 1 is weaker.</d-footnote>.
-In addition, the above two results also provide insights on the appropriate values of $$\delta$$ and $$\varepsilon$$.
-Generally, $$\varepsilon$$ indicates the strength of the guarantee and $$\delta$$ signifies the probability of the privacy catastrophically breaking.
-Thus, we often require $$\delta$$ to be very small.
-Ideally, $\varepsilon$ should be around or smaller than $1$ so that the ratio between the two probability of outcomes under two datasets differing by a record stays small.
-However, in practice, $$\varepsilon=1$$ is relatively hard to obtain.
+In addition, the above two results also guide the choice of appropriate values for $$\delta$$ and $$\varepsilon$$.
+Generally, $$\varepsilon$$ quantifies the strength of the privacy guarantee, while $$\delta$$ captures the probability of a catastrophic privacy failure.
+Thus, we typically require $$\delta$$ to be very small—often smaller than $$1/n$$, where $$n$$ is the dataset size—to avoid leaking individual records.
+A common strong target is $$\varepsilon \leq 1$$, ensuring the outcome probabilities under neighboring datasets remain close.
+However, achieving $$\varepsilon=1$$ or smaller can be challenging in practice, and sometimes a larger $$\varepsilon$$ may still be preferable over having no DP guarantees at all, though this is a more debatable stance.
+Indeed, as $$\varepsilon$$ grows to double digits, the DP gurarantee becomes extremely weak.

 ### A Practical Example: Private Mean Estimation

 We defined DP but how does it works in practice?
 Consider computing the average of sensitive data.
 Suppose we want to compute the average salary of a group of people while protecting individual's privacy.
 Simply releasing the exact average could leak information about individuals, especially in small datasets and considering the power that we already given to the observer of having access to all but one record of the dataset.
-The solution is rather simple; adding Gaussian noise.
+One possible solution is rather simple; adding Gaussian noise.

 Let's assume that we have $$n$$ clients in the dataset and that all salaries are bounded by $$B$$ and we want $$(\varepsilon, \delta)$$-DP mean computation.
 We can